braydennoh/braydennoh.github.io/_projects/StructuralAndElastic.md

 \end{aligned}
 $$

-In the limit of small angles, or when expressed via the change in dip across the kink, this relationship simplifies to the implementation used in the code:
+In the limit of small angles, or when expressed via the change in dip across the kink, this relationship simplifies to:

 $$
 \begin{aligned}